-RCBC has multiple partnerships with in-state and out-of state 4-year colleges and universities.
-Articulation and Guaranteed Admission agreements have been designed to help students transition to a baccalaureate degree with ease.
-Transferring to a 4-year college/ university involves significant planning.
+RCBC has multiple partnerships with in-state and out-of-state baccalaureate degree-granting colleges and universities.
+Articulation and Guaranteed Admission agreements have been designed to help students transition with ease to baccalaureate degree-granting colleges and universities.
+Transferring to a 4-year college/university involves significant planning.
 Therefore, all students interested in transferring must begin the planning process early upon entering RCBC.

 To request a transfer appointment students should schedule an appointment with an academic advisor early in their academic career.
 They can do so by visiting rcbc.edu/advising.